johnridesabike/bikewalklife/posts/2022/09/the-first-u.s.data-on-bike-commuting-in-the-pandemic-era-is-here.md

 [You can read their announcement about the new data here.](https://data.bikeleague.org/first-federal-data-on-pandemic-era-bike-commuting/ )

-These reports are especially notable:
+These listed reports are especially notable:

 * 1.1.3 – [Percentage of Workers who Primarily Bike or Walk to Work Over Time](https://data.bikeleague.org/show-your-data/national-data/rates-of-biking-and-walking/#percentage-of-workers-who-primarily-bike-or-walk-to-work-over-time)
 * 1.1.4 – [Number and Percent of People Biking to Work](https://data.bikeleague.org/show-your-data/national-data/rates-of-biking-and-walking/#number-percent-of-people-biking-to-work)